Requirements for Graduation

 Department of Theatre

-Bachelor of Fine Arts degree with a major in graphic design, studio art, or art education; ballet or modern dance; theatre or theatre-television.
+Bachelor of Fine Arts degree with a major in graphic design, studio art, or art education; ballet or modern dance; theatre.

 Bachelor of Arts degree with a major in art history, music, or theatre.
 (The Bachelor of Arts degree requires completion of sophomore-level foreign language.)